 “Morning Jane,” he said, mid-yawn, enjoying an energetic stretch.
-Father Tom was a great stretcher.
+He was a great stretcher.
 He arched his back and stuck out his substantial tummy, before crouching down like a sumo wrestler.
-Not fished yet, he did a three hundred and sixty degree turn on his way up, sending a box of cornflakes flying off the kitchen table.
+Not finished yet, he did a three hundred and sixty degree turn on his way up, sending a box of cornflakes flying off the kitchen table.

-“Oh God, Father what will we do with you!”
-Jane scolded, even though she was fifteen years younger than the priest, she often felt like his mother.
+“Oh God, Father, what will we do with you!” she scolded, even though she was fifteen years younger than the priest, she often felt like his mother.

 “Sorry Jane,” he said, starting to pick up the spilled cereal.
 Jane shushed him away with a tea towel, cleaning up the mess herself.

-“Leave that Father, God knows what you’ll break next.”
+“Leave that, Father, God knows what you’ll break next.”
 In reality, she enjoyed the fact he was a bit clumsy, it made her feel needed.
-Father Tom lowered himself into a chair, scratching through his fluffy black beard.
-Jane had offered to trim it before, but the only person he would let near him with a scissors, was Marco at the local barbers.
-His hair was getting long, nearly reaching his collar, Father Tom would soon be needing his bi-annual visit to Marco.
+He lowered himself into a chair, scratching his chin through his fluffy black beard.
+Jane had offered to trim it before, but the only person he would let near him with a scissors was his barber.
+His hair was starting to get long, nearly reaching his collar, Father Tom would soon be needing his bi-annual visit to Marco.

-He poured a cup of tea from the pot and flipped open the paper, as Jane dished up sausages and bacon for him.
-Father Tom mumbled a constant stream of nonsense, “Hum”, “Would you believe it”, “For the love of God”, “Holy Mother”.
-The stories could be about anything in the world, she could never guess whether they were happy or sad tales, from listening to his noises.
+He poured a cup of tea from the pot and flipped open the newspaper, as Jane dished up sausages and bacon for him.
+Father Tom mumbled a constant stream of nonsense while he read, “Hum”, “Would you believe it”, “For the love of God”, “Holy Mother”.
+The stories could be about anything, she could never guess whether they were happy or sad from listening to his noises.

 “By the hockey, Jane, will you look at this,” he said, shoving the paper across the table at her.
-Jane read the article Father Tom was pointing out, with his big man fingers.
-It said ‘An exhibition of Marilyn Monroe memorabilia would be going on display in Dublin, including some never before seen photos of her and John F Kennedy’.
+Jane read the article Father Tom was pointing at, ‘An exhibition of Marilyn Monroe memorabilia is going on display in Dublin, including some never before seen photos of her and John F Kennedy’.

-“I’d love to go see that,” said Father Tom, shovelling sausages into his mouth, washing them down with buckets of sweet tea.
+“I’d love to go see that,” he said, shovelling sausages into his mouth and washing them down with buckets of sweet tea.

 “Why don’t you go?
 It’s only two weeks away.
 You can book tickets in that music shop in town,” Jane said.

-“Do you know, I just might do that,” Father Tom said, with a little smile.
+“Do you know, I just might do that,” he said, with a little smile.
 “I hope they have that white dress, from the photo.”

 “You know, the famous one.
 When she stood on the air vent and the wind blew up her skirt showing her – em,” he said, stopping mid-sentence and going a little red.

-“Father Tom, you should be ashamed of yourself,” Jane chided, making him go even redder.
+“Father Tom, you should be ashamed of yourself,” she chided, making him go even redder.
 She couldn’t stop the corners of her mouth twitching upwards in a smile.

 “Ah!
 Would you go way out of that,” he said, flapping his hand at her, and going back to read the rest of the paper.

-A couple of days later, Father Tom was walking past the music shop and decided to get the tickets on the spur of the moment.
-He entered the shop and was greeted by long racks of CD’s.
-The walls were adorned with dozens of wild posters, and one whole side of the shop was filled with video games.
-Behind the counter was a bored looking girl, in her twenties.
-Her hair was bright red, like a traffic cone, and she had a big steel hook stuck through her nose.
+A couple of days later, Father Tom was walking past the music shop and decided on the spur of the moment that he was going to go to the show after all.
+He entered the shop which was filled with long racks of CDs and video games.
+The walls were adorned with dozens of wildly coloured posters, and one whole side of the shop was filled with computers and mobile phones.
+Behind the counter a bored looking girl in her twenties watched him approach.
+Her hair was bright red, the colour of a traffic cone, and she had a steel hook stuck through her nose.

-“God all mighty, that looks sore,” said Tom.
+“God almighty, that looks sore,” he said.
 “Do you need to see a doctor?”

 “Are you trying to be funny?” she sneered.

 “Not at all,” he said, unzipping his jacket.
-When she got a glimpse of his dog collar, her attitude softened like magic.
+When she caught a glimpse of his dog collar, her attitude softened like magic.

-“Whatever will you young people think of next?” he asked.
-“I was told you can get tickets, for shows happening in Dublin?”
+“Whatever will you young people think of next?” he asked and shacked his head in disbelief.
+“I was told I could buy tickets for a show in Dublin here?”

 “You sure can, Father.
-Who were you going to see?” the girl asked, punching keys on the computer.
+Who were you going to see?” the girl asked while punching keys on a computer mounted under the desk.

-“I wanted to see Marilyn Monroe, next week,” he said, leaning on the counter, coming very close to knocking over a revolving rack of headphones.
-The girl searched on the computer for a while before saying, “I can’t see anything for that name, Father, are you sure you have it right?”
+“I wanted to see Marilyn Monroe, it’s happening next week,” he said, leaning on the counter, coming very close to knocking over a revolving rack of headphones.
+The girl searched on the computer for a while before saying, “I can’t see anything by that name, Father, are you sure you have it right?”

-“The only thing that’s even close, is Marilyn Manson, in the O2 next Friday,” she said.
+“The only thing even close, is Marilyn Manson, in the O2 next Friday,” she said.

-“That the one,” said Father Tom, thinking they must be using her married name or something.
+“That’s the one,” he said thinking they must be using her married name or something.
 The flame haired girl tapped a few more keys, and looked at the priest with concern.
 “Father, are you sure this is right?
-This stuff is a bit sexy,” she said
+This stuff is a bit sexy.”

-“Between you and me,” said the priest, leaning closer, “I always thought so, myself, but what is the harm in it?”
+“Between you and me,” he said leaning closer, “I always thought so, myself, but what is the harm in it?”
 She looked shocked, but in a good way.

 “I wasn’t planning on sitting.
-I thought I’d walk around, and make sure I saw everything,” said Father Tom.
+I thought I’d walk around, and make sure I saw everything,” he said.

 “The only standing tickets left are in the mosh pit,” she said.